Rubberazer/JETGPIO/README.md

 - JETSON NANO (TX1) family only, so far it does not support other models such as Xavier or Orin

 - GPIO control of all the header pinout as input or output.
-Low latency is expected (it does not go through the kernel) writing directly to the CPU registers
+Low latency, see also The need for speed below for some information on measurements

 - Catching rising or falling edges in any header pin working as input.
 Timestamp of the event in nanoseconds in epoch format is provided